gugsmonteiro/plymouth_theme_greenworld/README.md

     yaourt -S plymouth

-Extract greenworld on /usr/share/plymouth/themes/ with root previleges.
+Extract greenworld on /usr/share/plymouth/themes/ with root privileges.

 Once extracted you can set it as your theme: